openemr/openemr-devops/packages/launchpad/README.md

 # OpenEMR Cloud Launchpad

+[We regret the beta nature of this guide, but smooth deployment requires this branch be live for building before the installation process can be properly documented.]

-OpenEMR Cloud Launchpad on the Google Cloud Platform provides OpenEMR 5.0.0, an embedded MySQL server, and rotated, automatic backups of all OpenEMR configuration and health information.
+OpenEMR Cloud Launchpad on the Google Cloud Platform provides OpenEMR 5.0.1-3, an embedded MySQL server, and rotated, automatic backups of all OpenEMR configuration and health information.

 ## Installation